hcsum/drawer/readme.md

 # Drawer

-An app to help people sort out all the possessions they have
+An app to help people identify items truly valuable to them amoung all their possessions and help getting rid of the nonessentials.

 ## Todo